ReppCodes/website_files/_posts/ds/2023-06-27-custom_pg_am.md

     * autovacuum
     * autoanalyze
 * Better performance when interacting with the rest the server
+* Can be added to a cluster at runtime using `CREATE EXTENSION`

 ### Cons
-* Must be compiled into the PostgreSQL binary, cannot be added at runtime
 * Some limitations on the functionality available (e.g. must be tuple-based).

 For this article, we'll be implementing a simple storage method of our own to demonstrate how to use this API.